 Converting your account to be denominated in USD

 - If you have more than £5 in cash remaining in your account, you will first need to either spend it on whisky or withdraw it back to your linked bank account.
-After your account currency has been changed to US dollars, you will not be able to trade or withdraw the small balance of pounds remining in your account – instead they will be gradually consumed by the monthly storage and insurance fee.
+After your account currency has been changed to US Dollars, you will not be able to trade or withdraw the small balance of pounds remaining in your account – instead they will be gradually consumed by the monthly storage and insurance fee.

 - Scotch whisky is an asset which is denominated in GBP.
 All prices and valuations displayed in USD will have been converted from pounds before being posted on the website.
 The effect is that US dollar prices will be subject to fluctuations in both the value of the maturing whisky and in the value of the pound.
 They may be more volatile as a result.